ARRY7686/Shaxam/README.md

 ## 🌟 Features

 - 🎵 **Song Recognition**: Click a button to start listening and identifying songs in real-time.
+- ⚡ **Advance Fingerprinting**: Fingerprints with the help of librosa by converting the audio file in a spectogram and finding the peaks and hashing it.
 - 📈 **Fingerprint Visualization**: See a plotted graph showing how your input aligns with known tracks.
 - ⚡ **Responsive & Dark-Themed UI**: Built with Tailwind for elegant, modern interfaces.
 - 🔀 **Electron Integration**: Desktop-friendly, packaged React app.
 - 🔊 **Microphone Input**: Captures 5 seconds of audio on recognition request.
 - 🔄 **Cross-Origin Support**: CORS enabled for React ↔ Flask communication.
+- 📈 **SHA-1 Hashing**: Uses SHA-1 Hashing to hash the peaks which ensure minimal hash collisions

 ---